Weafre/VoxelDNN_v2/readme.md

 You only need to run the last command for MPEG and Microsoft after selecting PCs into `train/` and `test/` folder:

     python  -m utils.ds_pc_octree_blocks datasets/MPEG/10bitdepth/ datasets/MPEG/10bitdepth_2_oct4/ --vg_size 1024 --level 4
+## Create augmented datasets
+We apply data augmentations to our training sets, including rotation, sampling.
+We provide the sampling and rotating function in utils/ folder.
+This command rotates the generated blocks 64 from ModelNet and save to a new folder:

+     python3 -m utils.ds_rotation datasets/ModelNet40_200_pc512_oct3/ datasets/ModelNet40_200_pc512_oct3_rt45/ --box 64
+and to sample points from blocks (removing 60% of points randomly):

+    python3 -m utils.ds_sampling_points datasets/ModelNet40_200_pc512_oct3/ datasets/ModelNet40_200_pc512_oct3_sp0.6/ -portion 0.6

 The in each dataset folders, there is a original point clouds folder, and 5 folders contain ply for 5 block sizes. `datsets/` folder of MPEG and Microsoft should be like this:

     dataset/